The Five Icons of Winter in the Adelaide Hills

 Shaw + Smith, Balhannah

 Equipped with this new-found appreciation, you’re ready to indulge your palate with a wine tasting experience or long lunch at any of the Hills’ 50 plus cellar doors.
-Note also, there’s also a three-day red-fest going down at the annual Winter Reds Cellar Door Weekend to be held 28th-30th July, 2023!
+Note also, there’s also a three-day red-fest going down at the annual Winter Reds Cellar Door Weekend to be held on the last weekend in July!

 Winter Reds at Cobb's Hill Estate, Oakbank, Adelaide Hills